-As a young boy growing up in South Korea, Kyungmoon Kim ’05, principal at KMS Imports, LLC and adjunct instructor of wine at The International Culinary Center in New York City, was exposed to many different cuisines prepared by his mother—a professor of food science.
+As a young boy growing up in South Korea, Master Sommelier Kyungmoon Kim ’05, principal at KMS Imports, LLC and adjunct instructor of wine at The International Culinary Center in New York City, was exposed to many different cuisines prepared by his mother—a professor of food science.
 But he wasn’t exposed to the world of wine, at least not until he enrolled at The Culinary Institute of America.

 “The CIA was my top choice because of the extensive classes.
 It was great to be so completely immersed in the program for two years surrounded by like-minded students pursuing their dreams,” says Kyungmoon.
 “The program is very well put together and encompasses all facets of the industry.
 I couldn’t find any school that is better than the CIA.”